 National Cipher Challenge (Mr Morris)

 Sponsored by IBM and GCHQ amongst others and run by Southampton University, the Cipher Challenge runs from October to January.
 TWGSB often has one of the largest entries from Kent.
-It attracts able students who enjoy using mathematics and computing in novel and interesting ways.
+It attracts students who enjoy using mathematics and computing in novel and interesting ways.
 Students work in teams to break ciphers of increasing complexity, with points awarded for accuracy and speed.
-Four weeks is allowed for the Final Round, which perhaps indicates its level of difficulty.
-It should appeal to able students in Years 10-13, and it is recommended that anyone in the sixth form contemplating reading maths or a maths-related subject at university should participate in the competition.
+The competition is open to everyone from Year 7 to Y13, but it is recommended that anyone contemplating studying maths or a maths-related subject at university should participate in the competition.
 Support and guidance is provided on Mondays, from 12.40-1.20pm by Mr Morris in NB1.

 The Sixth Form Maths Club (Mr Morris)

 The Club is open to pupils of all abilities in the sixth form and fulfils a number of roles.
-Firstly, it provides a drop-in support service for students who need help with their AS/A2 work.
-Secondly, there will be occasions when we look at how Maths developed and some uses of Maths in the “real world”, often encountering topics outside of the A-Level syllabus.
-Thirdly, the Club is used to help students prepare for the various individual and team competitions that we take part in, including those run by the UK Maths Trust.
-Finally, the Club provides tuition and support for students wanting to sit additional examination papers, such as STEP and Advanced Extension.
-The Club Meets in NB1 and/or NB2.
+First, it provides a drop-in support service for students who need help with their AS/A2 work.
+Second, there will be occasions when we look at how Maths developed and some uses of Maths in the “real world”, often encountering topics outside of the A-Level syllabus.
+Third, the Club helps prepare students for the various individual and team competitions that we participate in, including those run by the UK Maths Trust.
+Finally, the Club provides tuition and support for students wanting to sit additional examination papers, such as STEP, MAT and Advanced Extension Award.
+The Club Meets in NB1 on Tuesdays from 12.40-1.20pm.

 Tuesdays, two hours once a week Seminar Room Y12 only.

 Two hour meetings once a week and production in October through to July.
 12-16 students per company.
 Speaker competition, Trade Fairs, events and County and National finals.